vineetson/Bash-Scripting-Automation/Google Cloud Platform/GCS per file mover (sleep usecase)/readme.md

 ## GCS Per-File Mover: A Mission-Critical Solution for Rate-Limited Workflows 🚀

-This repository contains a specialized Bash script designed for a common but critical challenge in cloud computing: **transferring files to a system with strict rate limits.** While traditional scripts focus on speed, this tool prioritizes control and reliability, making it a cornerstone for resilient data pipelines.
+This folder contains a specialized Bash script designed for a common but critical challenge in cloud computing: **transferring files to a system with strict rate limits.** While traditional scripts focus on speed, this tool prioritizes control and reliability, making it a cornerstone for resilient data pipelines.

 ### Why This Script is Indispensable for Large-Scale Scenarios